Mike Hammer (diplomat)

-Michael A. Hammer (born December 26, 1963) is an American diplomat who is serving as the United States Special Envoy for the Horn of Africa as of 2022.
+Michael A. Hammer (born December 26, 1963) is an American diplomat who served as the United States Special Envoy for the Horn of Africa 2022 to 2024.
 A career member of the United States Foreign Service, Hammer previously served as the United States ambassador to Chile from 2014 to 2016 and the United States ambassador to the Democratic Republic of the Congo from 2018 to 2022.
+Hammer has served as the chargé d'affaires to Cuba since November 14, 2024 on an ad interim basis.

 Education

 Born in Washington D.C., Hammer grew up in Latin America, living in Honduras, El Salvador, Colombia, Venezuela, and Brazil.
 He received a bachelor's degree from Georgetown University's Edmund A. Walsh School of Foreign Service, and master's degrees from The Fletcher School of Law and Diplomacy at Tufts University and the National War College at the National Defense University.